SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 ## Step 2 - Adding basic database content

 In this step we will now add some basic database content.
-Therefor we use CDS, an SAP enhancement to SQL for defining and consuming semantically rich data models.
+For this we use CDS, an SAP enhancement to SQL for defining and consuming semantically rich data models.
 To create a CDS file, navigate to the `src/` subfolder of the `cpl166db` module, right-click it and select "New" -> "CDS Artifact".

 <img src="img/CPL166_008.png" alt="exercise1" width="50%">